-4. Summary and discussion
+4.1 Summary

 Software engineering is highly dependent on the skills and knowledge of the individuals working in the field.
 Thus, it is important to know what type of individual differences is important to achieve high quality.
-This paper has addressed the situations where students have different background and knowledge in terms of programming.
+This paper has addressed the situations where students have different background and knowledge in software development in general and programming in particular.
 The latter includes both general knowledge and knowledge of C and C++ specifically.
-The objective has been to answer whether knowledge in a specific programming language is important for the final quality of the software or if a programming language may be learnt on the job.
-This was evaluated by enforcing C as a mandatory programming language within a course on the Personal Software Process.
+The objective has been to evaluate two things: